dillwang/CPU-Architecture-Bungo-3/README.md

 - Branching commands reference the LUT pointer to retrieve the actual target address.

 ## Setup
 1. **Synthesize Components**: Use Quartus Prime to synthesize the design.
-Create a new project and include the `top_level.sv` file.
+Create a new project and include the `top_level.sv` file and all necessary System Verilog component files.
    - The design was tested using the Arria II GX family FPGA.
 2. **Run Code**:
    - Write assembly code based on the instruction sheet.
    - Use `assembly.py` to translate assembly code into machine code.
+   - Use simulation software like Intel Questa or modelSim to simulate the waveform viewer and transcript output.
    - Load the machine code into the testbench for execution.

 ## Testing